VolkanSah/How-to-Kill-Crypto-Money/README.md

-# How to Kill Crypto Money
+# How to Kill/Manipulate Crypto Money
 ###### now public for all 😄

 ## Introduction